One Communications Guyana: Structure

 Many of the main offices are located in Georgetown, Guyana.
 The corporate headquarters campus is divided into the Telephone House which houses the commercial headquarters of the company as well as customer service call centers and the operator service center.
 The Executive Suite, which has its own entrance, parking and security houses, the office space of key employees and executives.
 The Human Resources offices have a separate building.
 The Residential Service Unit, houses the residential and government services offices and the collections office.
 The Central Telegraph Office houses telegram and telegraph services, accounting and finance departments and the office of the Director of Customer Services.
 The Technical Headquarters in the Thomas Lands area also houses the International Earth Station.

-The East Coast Office is located in Beterverwagting, Demerara.
-In addition to the regional manager, is also houses the domestic satellite station.
-Other commercial offices are located in Retrieve, Linden and New Amsterdam, Berbice.

-GTT also owns a web-enabled outsourcing call center to Latin America and the Caribbean, Atlantic Tele-Center, Inc., located just outside Georgetown, Guyana.